FintanK/node-package-template/README.md

 > npm publish

-This example can be found at
+This example can be found at my NPM package page (fintanak) on https://www.npmjs.com/package/node-package-template

 ## Basic Usage